Surgical Ambulatory Care

 This service helps to ensure that you have all of the supports in place to recover and gain your independence as soon as possible after surgery.

-- There are a number of outpatient physiotherapy clinics that you can choose from.
-You can use this list of outpatient physiotherapy clinics to make your choice.
+• There are a number of outpatient physiotherapy clinics that you can choose from.
+You can use this Bundled Care Physiotherapy Partners List to make your choice.

 Patient Education - Hip & Knee Replacement